Umesh-k26/LMS/docs/Installation.md

     <img src="Screenshots/Running Application/username.png" alt="" ></img>

     <img src="Screenshots/Running Application/password.png" alt="" ></img>
-- Now _Sign In_ into the application with the credentials shown in the information shown just after installing **LMS** application.
+- Now _Sign In_ into the application with the credentials shown in "